Creation Ministries International

 Question evolution!

-A grass-roots movement to challenge the anti-Christian dogma of evolution
+A grassroots movement to challenge the anti-Christian dogma of evolution

-The campaign involves people empowering people to stand firm together against the evolutionary indoctrination so rampant in our schools, universities and media.
+What is the Question Evolution campaign?
+This grasroots campaign involves people empowering people to stand firm together against the evolutionary indoctrination so rampant in our schools, universities and media.
 You can encourage your friends to ‘Question evolution’—especially if you are a student who is being force-fed evolutionary dogma.

 Students certainly should question Darwinism in their schools and encourage others to do it too—after all, don’t teachers urge students to “question everything”?
 Students have a right to question the evolutionary pseudoscience peddled to them.